 Funkey Maths and peer mentoring

-Maths mentoring is an effective way of tackling maths anxiety.
-A child with maths anxiety will engage in maths activities much more readily with another child particularly if the learning is based around games.
+You can expect not just higher scores on times table tests but also improvements in confidence and self-esteem.
+Maths mentoring is also an effective way of tackling maths anxiety: a student with maths anxiety will engage more readily with another student particularly if the learning includes games.

 Older children in primary schools are a huge untapped resource and have so much to gain themselves from taking on a maths mentoring role.